ddervs/ddervs.github.io/README.md

 # Papers

-Here are some papers I've written.
-I've included a [notes](#notes) section at the bottom of the page to try and help unpack the jargon.
+Here are some papers I've written with a high-level overview of what's in them.
+I've included a [notes](#notes) section at the bottom of the page to help unpack the jargon.

 - [Weak Modular Product of Bipartite Graphs, Bicliques and Isomorphism.](https://scirate.com/arxiv/1707.05179)
     - *Short Summary:* In this joint paper with [Simone Severini](http://www.ucl.ac.uk/~ucapsse/), we resurrect a graph product from the '70s which we use to make an algorithm for the problem of bipartite graph isomorphism.
 We prove that in certain restricted cases our algorithm is an efficient method for solving this problem.